jfdev001/integrate-nmr-data-py/README.md

    example class EntryLabelFrame(MainApp)
    example class AnalysisLabelFrame(MainApp)
 -- rewrite NmrAnalyzer arguments?
-It has a lot of positional arguments
+It has a lot of positional arguments -- could inheritance be used with this?
+When to use inheritance?

 ## Documentation:
    **Tkinter:**